Top-rated local movers that handle Omaha to Madison moves

 - Madison’s population is about 44% less than Omaha.

-- Madison's public transportation has a score of 6 out of 10 versus Omaha's lower score of 5.
+- Madison’s public transportation score of 6 out of 10 is higher than Omaha’s score of 5.

 - With a score of 66 out of 100, Madison is more bike-friendly than Omaha, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Madison’s crime rate is lower than Omaha with a score of 34.57 compared to Omaha’s 45.72.
 This means that Madison neighborhoods are safer than 34.57% of all U.S. neighborhoods, and Omaha neighborhoods are safer than 45.72%.